For updates on campus construction, please click here

 1 credit = 45 hours and 3 credits = 135 hours

-# of credits # student field hours # of hours with student Compensation
+# of credits # hours student works in field # of hours faculty spends with student per semester Compensation

 1 credit 45 3.5 hours 1 student = $143